 Will non-traditional revenue streams be considered to help generate funds for operations and maintenance?
-RIPTA hopes to identify revenue generating opportunities to help support DTC operations, such as the use of advertising or offering naming rights at stations.
+RIPTA hopes to identify revenue generating opportunities to help support DTC operations, such as the use of advertising.

 Will DTC shelters be made of glass, which seems prone to damage?

-We are carefully considering maintenance needs as part of our design process and will design shelters and other amenities to be as resistant as possible to damage and vandalism.
+We have carefully considered maintenance needs as part of our design process and have constructed shelters and other amenities to be as resistant as possible to damage and vandalism.
 Instead of glass panels, we used a polycarbonate material and RIPTA has an inventory of replacement panels on hand in case of damage.

-The DTC team will be developing a signage and wayfinding plan as part of the design process.
+The DTC team will be developing a signage plan as part of the design process.

 Will local police or private security monitor the DTC stops?